DavidMunozMartinez/karma-jasmine-angularjs/README.md

     /*
      * The test bed programagically handles mocking the module, injecting the service and returning an
-     * instance of the given component (controller/service).
+     * instance of the given component.
      */
     myService = testBed.service;
   });